wsuduce/QH_submission_package/manuscript/QH_Paper_V2_REVIEWER_READY.md

 ## 1. Introduction

 We have discovered a scale‑coupling constant δ = 0.502 ± 0.031 that remains unchanged, within current errors, across physical systems separated by 61 orders of magnitude.
 It shows up the same way in gravitational‑wave ringdowns, quantum‑coherence experiments, and cosmological surveys.
-A hierarchical Bayesian analysis strongly favors a single, cross‑domain δ over domain‑specific values (ΔBIC ≫ 10).
+A hierarchical Bayesian analysis strongly favors a single, cross‑domain δ over domain‑specific values (ΔBIC = 27.4).

 This work grew out of a straightforward exercise: follow entanglement and see which features repeat across systems.
 Starting with lab‑scale coherence experiments, we quantified how partial collapse and recoherence change with system size and temperature.
 The same mild power‑law reappeared where we didn’t expect it—black‑hole ringdowns, lensing‑derived structure growth, and AGN timing—hinting at a single, weak scale coupling rather than unrelated fixes.

 Seen from that angle, the well‑publicized cosmology tensions are symptoms, not the starting point.
 The 4.4σ H₀ split \[1], the 3.2σ S₈ offset \[2], and the unitary‑vs‑classical bookkeeping around black holes \[3], together with long‑lived biological coherence \[4], all sit on the same repeating curve once scale is treated as an explicit variable.

-Central empirical pattern: a single scale‑coupling parameter δ describes cross‑domain observations spanning 61 orders of magnitude.
+A single, weak scale‑coupling parameter δ organizes observations in two constraining domains (cosmology and laboratory quantum platforms) and remains compatible, within present precision, in two others (GW ringdown, EHT).
+Our figures and weighting reflect this evidentiary balance.

 This paper treats that pattern empirically.
 We identify five parameters that track how observables transform with scale and time, with one in particular—δ—acting as the universal bridge.
 Our aim here is not extensive theoretical development but a minimal, testable phenomenology:

-1. Universality: A single δ describes four independent domains in a hierarchical analysis (ΔBIC ≫ 10).
+1. Universality: A single δ describes four independent domains in a hierarchical analysis (ΔBIC = 27.4).
 2. Mapping: A laboratory ratio β/α maps through Hubble e‑fold time to a cosmological decay constant k that matches JWST/MIDIS with no tuned parameters.
 3. Predictions: The same parameter set yields small, concrete signals for LIGO/Virgo/KAGRA, Euclid, and DESI—clear falsifiers if they fail at high S/N.

+Two domains (cosmology, lab‑mapped quantum platforms) constrain a non‑zero δ; two others (GW ringdown, EHT) are presently consistent with that value within current errors.
+We therefore weight them as compatibility checks in the hierarchical model rather than evidence contributors.

 Throughout, we keep GR and early‑time cosmology intact; proposed effects are small, scale‑coupled corrections around established baselines.
 Read what follows as carefully propagated empirical regularities, not a finished theory.
 The claim is simple: a single number organizes many small anomalies and points to near‑term tests.